 (5) The total number of Program participants who successfully secured employment in an IT occupation and the average starting wage.

-(b) At the end of each fiscal year, the University shall furnish to the WIC a written accounting, for the previous year, of monthly stipends dispersed, the number of Program participants who received monthly stipends, the average amount of stipend per Program participant, and the approved purposes for the monthly stipends.
+(b) At the end of each fiscal year, the University shall furnish to the WIC a written accounting, for the previous year, of the monthly stipends dispersed, the number of Program participants who received monthly stipends, the average amount of stipend per Program participant, and the approved purposes for the monthly stipends.

-(c) At the middle and end of each grant award cycle, a community training provider shall furnish to the WIC a report on the number of Program participants achieving the targets identified by the IT Advisory Report outlined in section 4101(a)(4).
+(c) At the middle and end of each grant award cycle, a community training provider shall furnish to the WIC a report on the number of Program participants achieving the targets identified by the IT Advisory Report outlined in section 4101(d).

 (d) The WIC shall:

-(1) Use common performance measures outlined in section 116 of WIOA (128 Stat.
-1471; 29 U.S.C. § 3142), to track the performance of Program training providers; and
+(1) Use common performance measures outlined in section 116 of WIOA (29 U.S.C. § 3141), to track the performance of Program training providers; and

 (2) Report on the performance of the Program as required by section 102 of the Workforce Development System Transparency Amendment Act of 2018, effective May 5, 2018 (D.C.
 Law 22-95; D.C.
 Official Code § 32-1622).